jun159/Team3-MongoDB/README.md

 ## Introduction
-Cassandra benchmarking measures the performance of different data modeling with different set of nodes and clients.
-With comparison of different data modeling, this allows us to find out the optimized database schema design for Cassandra.
+MongoDB benchmarking measures the performance of different data modeling with different set of nodes and clients.
+With comparison of different data modeling, this allows us to find out the optimized database schema design for MongoDB.

 ## Instructions
 ### 1. Install MongoDB RHEL 7 (>=3.2.0) in temp folder